aleen42/PersonalWiki/Programming/JavaScript/array/array_methods/array_methods.md

 #### 7. `slice(start, end)` & `splice(index, howmany, item1, item2, ..., itemX)`

-`slice(start, end)` is used to get items of an array from the start to the end. (**not include the end**) `splice(index, howmany, item1, item2, ..., itemX)` is used to add/remove items of an array from the index, and add before deleting howmany items.
+`slice(start, end)` is used to get items of an array from the start to the end. (**not include the end**) `splice(index, howmany, item1, item2, ..., itemX)` is used to add/remove items of an array from the index, and add before deleting how many items.

 - end(optional): specify when to end, which is equivalent to the (length + 1) of the array.